sunfishcode/wasm-reference-manual/WebAssembly.md

 ### Nondeterminism

-When semantics are specified as *nondeterministic*, a WebAssembly implementation may perform any one of the set of specified alternatives.
+When semantics are specified as *nondeterministic*, a WebAssembly implementation may perform any one of the discrete set of specified alternatives.

 There is no requirement that a given implementation make the same choice every time, even for successive executions of the same instruction within the same instance of a module.

 There is no ["undefined behavior"] in WebAssembly where the semantics become completely unspecified.
+Thus, WebAssembly has only *Limited Local Nondeterminism*.

 > All instances of nondeterminism in WebAssembly are explicitly described as such with a link to this section.